Science

 Physics 9

-This course explores the foundational physics topics of Newtonian mechanics and waves.
-Through the use of Modeling Instruction and curricular materials from the American Modeling Teachers Association, Physics 9 students investigate motion, forces, energy, and waves and construct scientific models of natural phenomena to represent the world around them.
+This course explores the foundational physics topics of Newtonian mechanics.
+Through the use of Modeling Instruction and curricular materials from the American Modeling Teachers Association, Physics 9 students investigate motion, forces, energy, and momentum and construct scientific models of natural phenomena to represent the world around them.
 Students develop their skills in collaboration, discussion, analytical thinking, and problem solving, and they develop technical writing and data analysis skills through the creation of laboratory reports.
 Through design challenges, Physics 9 students integrate engineering and design thinking approaches by creatively applying physics content to relevant and engaging problems.
 For students that enter their ninth grade year having already successfully completed calculus, and upon conversation with the science department, these students may be placed into upper-level physics electives that require calculus as a prerequisite that may include Advanced Mechanics with Calculus and Electricity and Magnetism with Calculus.

 Biology

-Biology students encounter the natural world at molecular, organismal, and ecological scales through laboratory explorations, modeling, and student-centered classroom discussions.
-The year begins with an introduction to biochemistry.
-This is followed by studies of cellular processes, current biotechnology tools, and the use of bioethics to assess various applications of biotechnology in society.
-Students then move into genetics and evolution, followed by topics including photosynthesis, cellular respiration, ecology, and climate change.
+Biology students encounter the natural world at molecular, organismal, and ecological scales through laboratory explorations, modeling, and student-centered classroom discussions.Topics include an introduction to biochemistry, cellular processes, current biotechnology tools, and the use of bioethics to assess various applications of biotechnology in society, genetics, evolution, ecology, and climate change.
 The year concludes with an independent laboratory investigation of the student’s choice in which they have a chance to further explore an area of interest as well as apply the laboratory, analytical, and communication skills that they have developed throughout the year.
 Using Campbell, Reece, and Simon, Essential Biology with Physiology 4th edition as a supplementary resource, students also encounter biological concepts through guided inquiry assignments, recent science news, and primary literature.

 Honors Biology